godotengine/godot-docs/tutorials/scripting/cpp/about_godot_cpp.rst

 Version compatibility
 ---------------------

-Usually, GDExtensions targeting an earlier version of Godot will work in later minor versions, but not vice-versa.
+GDExtensions targeting an earlier version of Godot should work in later minor versions, but not vice-versa.
 For example, a GDExtension targeting Godot 4.2 should work just fine in Godot 4.3, but one targeting Godot 4.3 won't work in Godot 4.2.